Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Worth it.

 They moved on without any celebration.
 For the Ten’Gewek, this was like the most serious of tribal raids, the kind where they would descend like reavers and none would be left alive.
-It was very rare they went that far---war for them was usually a sort of extreme contact sport more than anything else, and almost always ended in a playful orgy rather than pillage---but when a tribe had so transgressed that they needed to die, Ten’Gewek were a species *made* to be vicious.
+It was very rare they went that far - war for them was usually a sort of extreme contact sport more than anything else, and almost always ended in a playful orgy rather than pillage - but when a tribe had so transgressed that they needed to die, Ten’Gewek were a species *made* to be vicious.

 For best results, they were going to attach the dump webs in three spots, just in case the shields were segmented.
 That way, they could give Tooko a clean shot from pretty much any southern approach.
-By pure dumb luck---or pure dumb architecture---the Hunters apparently didn’t appreciate windows in their buildings, so every facet of the complex was nothing but towering grey concrete things that made a Soviet *Khrushchyovka* look decorative.
+By pure dumb luck - or pure dumb architecture - the Hunters apparently didn’t appreciate windows in their buildings, so every facet of the complex was nothing but towering grey concrete things that made a Soviet *Khrushchyovka* look decorative.

 Wilde and his men rapidly secured the perimeter and got some practice in with their knives.
 Two blades in exactly the right places could do much the same as Ferd’s insane strength, if not as easily or immediately.
 They took the opportunity for some sensor emplacement too, because while they were dealing with patrols before the locals noticed…